jimmckay/Xcode-Templates-for-Xojo/README.md

 In the Xcode project, see the **Usage.md** file for the build scripts to add to your Xojo project.

-After the build scripts have been enabled, the app will appear in the **Xcode Organizer Window**
+After the build scripts have been enabled, the app will appear in the **Xcode Organizer Window**  after a build.

 Access the Organizer in the Xcode menu **Window->Organizer**